Coronavirus fears spike, but workers split on vaccine mandates, poll finds - The Boston Globe

 The CDC has recommended this practice, but nine Republican-led states have tried to ban such requirements.
 The poll finds that more than 9 in 10 Democrats and more than 6 in 10 independents support school mask requirements, while nearly 6 in 10 Republicans oppose them.

-A 59% majority support school districts requiring teachers and staff to be vaccinated, and 54% support districts requiring students to be vaccinated if a vaccine is approved for their age.
-Hardly any school districts mandate coronavirus vaccines for students at this time, though Virginia's Fairfax County recently announced a vaccine requirement for high school students playing winter and spring sports.
+A 59 percent majority support school districts requiring teachers and staff to be vaccinated, and 54 percent support districts requiring students to be vaccinated if a vaccine is approved for their age.
+Hardly any school districts mandate coronavirus vaccines for students at this time, though Virginia’s Fairfax County recently announced a vaccine requirement for high school students playing winter and spring sports.

-On these questions about mask and vaccine requirements, non-Whites are significantly more likely to support them than Whites.
-Women are also significantly more supportive of vaccine and mask requirements, with 77% backing requirements to wear masks at indoor public places, compared with 56% of men.
+On these questions about mask and vaccine requirements, non-whites are significantly more likely to support them than whites.
+Women are also significantly more supportive of vaccine and mask requirements, with 77 percent backing requirements to wear masks at indoor public places, compared with 56 percent of men.

-The Post-ABC poll suggests vaccine hesitancy has declined substantially from early in the year, and that there is still some room for the nation's vaccination rate to grow above the current level of three-quarters of adults.
-The survey finds that 6% of adults are unvaccinated but say they definitely or probably will get vaccinated.
-And while 17% of adults say they probably or definitely will not get vaccinated, that group has declined from 32% in January and 24% in April.
+The Post-ABC poll suggests that vaccine hesitancy has declined substantially from early in the year, and that there is still some room for the nation’s vaccination rate to grow above the current level of three-quarters of adults.
+The survey finds that 6 percent of adults are unvaccinated but say they definitely or probably will get vaccinated.
+And while 17 percent of adults say they probably or definitely will not get vaccinated, that group has declined from 32 percent in January and 24 percent in April.

 Advertisement